Conophytum pageae (N.E.Br.) N.E.Br.

 Conophytum pageae is a small succulent that usually grows in clusters of many bodies, forming a small mound.
 The bodies are inversely conical, up to 1 inch (2.5 cm) tall, up to 1.4 inches (3.5 cm) in diameter, and composed of two almost entirely fused leaves.
 They are glaucous-green to pale yellowish-green, rarely spotted, and often wrinkled.
-The fissure between the leaves is usually surrounded with red and sometimes raised like a doughnut.
+The fissure between the leaves is usually surrounded by red and sometimes raised like a doughnut.
 The solitary flowers are nocturnal, fragrant, showy yellow, sometimes nearly white or rarely pink, and appear in fall.

 The specific epithet "pageae (PAY-jee-ay)" honors Mary Maud Page (1867-1925), an English-born botanical illustrator, plant collector, and botanical explorer who emigrated to South Africa in 1911.